Chonnam National University Law School: Programs

 CNU Law School specializes in public interest law and corporate law.

 Alumni

-There have been a great number of prestigious judges from the school, such as Manun Bae, Justice of the Supreme Court of Korea, and Yanggyun Kim, Justice of the Constitutional Court of Korea.
-Apart from that, it has also produced a myriad of congressmen like Eunhui Gwon, Yungeun Woo, Jaecheon Choi, and so on.
+There have been a number of judges from the school, such as Manun Bae, Justice of the Supreme Court of Korea, and Yanggyun Kim, Justice of the Constitutional Court of Korea.
+Apart from that, it has also produced a myriad of congressmen like Eunhui Gwon, Yungeun Woo, Choi Jae-cheon, and so on.